hedisdb/hedis/README.md

 ## What is Hedis?

-Hedis can store data from **ANY** database.
+Traditionally, application server retrieves hot data from in-memory database(like Redis) to reduce unnecessary paths.
+If in-memory database doesn't have specific data, application server gets back to retrieve data from original database.

-Traditionally, application server retrieves hot data from in-memory database to reduce unnecessary paths.
-If in-memory database doesn't have specific data, application server turns to retrieve data from original database.
+Hedis can retrieve data from **ANY** database directly.
+Application server retrieves hot data from Hedis server, If Hedis server doesn't have specific data, Hedis launch connector to retrieve data from original database.